vincentxwang/rchess/README.md

 # rchess

-i try to make a chess engine again (not guaranteed to work)
+rchess is a Rust-based chess engine that runs in the command line!

+Build the executable using `cargo build --release`!